Constitution & By-Laws

 Section 2:

 Voting for President-Elect, Executive Director (during every third year), and interest group chairs shall take place during the month of April.
-The incumbent Executive Director shall mail (electronic or US Postal Service mail) ballots to the entire membership by no later than April 1.
-Only ballots postmarked (electronic or US Postal Service mail) on or before May 1 shall be counted.
+The incumbent Executive Director shall send electronic ballots to the entire membership by no later than April 1.
+Only ballots postmarked submitted on or before May 1 shall be counted.

 Section 3:

-It shall be the duty of the incumbent Executive Director to notify the membership, by electronic or US Postal Service mail, of the results of the balloting by May 15.
-If the Executive Director announces a tie vote for any office, the names of the two candidates receiving the most votes shall be submitted to a run-off ballot by electronic or US Postal Service mail.
+It shall be the duty of the incumbent Executive Director to notify the membership, by electronic communication, of the results of the balloting by May 15.
+If the Executive Director announces a tie vote for any office, the names of the two candidates receiving the most votes shall be submitted to a run-off election via the same process as the original election.

 Section 4: